abhishek-kumar-code/Redfish_Public/Specification.md

 </edmx:Edmx>
 ~~~

-The service metadata shall include the namespaces for each of the DMTF resource types, along with the "DMTFExtensions.<%= DocVersion %>" namespace.
+The service metadata shall include the namespaces for each of the DMTF resource types, along with the "RedfishExtensions.<%= DocVersion %>" namespace.
 These references may use the standard Uri for the hosted schema definitions (i.e., on http://dmtf.org/schema) or a Url to a local version of the schema that shall be identical to the hosted version.
 The namespace shall be aliased with the version-independent namespace name.

 ~~~xml
 <edmx:Reference Uri="http://schemas.dmtf.org/redfish/v1/ServiceRoot.<%= DocVersion %>">